nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar myLib.jar` command to run the application.

-5. A GUI similar to the below should appear in a few seconds.
-You can go [here](#graphical-user-interface) to get an overview of the various components that make up MyLib's GUI.
+5. A GUI similar to the one below should appear in a few seconds.
+You can get an overview of the various components that make up MyLib's GUI [here](#graphical-user-interface).

     <img width="560" height="400"  src="images/Ui.png">